All protocols submitted to the IRB must utilize an appropriate recruitment and consent

 consent forms, and the language must be appropriate for the age of the participant.

-technical terms.
-The following website is useful for gauging the approximate reading
+terms.
+The following website is useful for gauging the approximate reading level of

 Please see link below for an example of a consent form written at a ninth grade reading